JOHN 15

 I am the true vine, and my Father is the husbandman.

 Several Old Testament writers use the figure of a vine to describe Israel.
 The psalmist wrote, “Thou hast brought a vine out of Egypt: thou hast cast out the heathen, and planted it.
 Thou preparedst room before it, and didst cause it to take deep root, and it filled the land.
-The hills were covered with the shadow of it, and the boughs thereof were like the goodly cedars”, Psalm 80:8-10.
-This is Israel, brought out of Egypt, and planted in the Land of Canaan.
-He continues, “She sent out her boughs unto the sea, and her branches unto the river”, this describes the way the kingdom was expanded under David and Solomon until the furthest bounds of the land promised to Abraham were reached.
+The hills were covered with the shadow of it, and the boughs thereof were like the goodly cedars.”
+Psalm 80:8-10.
+This is Israel, brought out of Egypt, and planted in the land of Canaan.
+He continues, “She sent out her boughs unto the sea, and her branches unto the river”, describing the way the kingdom was expanded under David and Solomon until the furthest bounds of the land promised to Abraham were reached.
 But the psalmist is perplexed, and asks, “Why hast thou then broken down her hedges, so that all they which pass by the way do pluck her?
-The boar out of the wood doth waste it, and the wild beast of the field doth devour it”.
+The boar out of the wood doth waste it, and the wild beast of the field doth devour it.”
 The Gentiles have overrun the land, and the dividing hedge between them and the nation has been broken down, and the land and the nation have been spoiled.

-The Lord Jesus, who sprang out of Judah, is currently at the right hand of God, for as Peter pointed out on the day of Pentecost, the one who is the fruit of the loins of David, according to the flesh, has been exalted by the right hand of God’s power, Acts 2:29-33.
+The Lord Jesus, who sprang out of Judah, is currently at the right hand of God, for as Peter pointed out on the day of Pentecost, the one who is the fruit of the loins of David according to the flesh, has been exalted by the right hand of God’s power, Acts 2:29-35.
 He is the one who has been made strong for God, (for the right hand of God’s power has exalted Him), to bring about the restoration of Israel, to God’s glory.

 The psalmist then anticipates the words of the remnant of Israel in a day to come, pledging to not go back from the worship of God as their forbears had done, but, quickened with eternal life as they believe on the Messiah, they promise to call upon God’s name henceforth.
 They will say, “So will not we go back from thee: quicken us, and we will call upon thy name.
-Turn us again, O Lord God of hosts, cause thy face to shine; and we shall be saved”, Psalm 80:8-19.
+Turn us again, O Lord God of hosts, cause thy face to shine; and we shall be saved.”
+Psalm 80:8-19.

 Isaiah speaks in similar terms, but he emphasises the work that God had put in to produce grapes from His vineyard, but it had brought forth wild grapes.
 He wrote, “Now will I sing to my wellbeloved a song of my beloved touching his vineyard.
 My wellbeloved hath a vineyard in a very fruitful hill: And he fenced it, and gathered out the stones thereof, and planted it with the choicest vine, and built a tower in the midst of it, and also made a winepress therein: and he looked that it should bring forth grapes, and it brought forth wild grapes.
 And now, O inhabitants of Jerusalem, and men of Judah, judge, I pray you, betwixt me and my vineyard.
 What could have been done more to my vineyard, that I have not done in it? wherefore, when I looked that it should bring forth grapes, brought it forth wild grapes?
 And now go to; I will tell you what I will do to my vineyard: I will take away the hedge thereof, and it shall be eaten up; and break down the wall thereof, and it shall be trodden down: And I will lay it waste: it shall not be pruned, nor digged; but there shall come up briers and thorns: I will also command the clouds that they rain no rain upon it.
-For the vineyard of the Lord of hosts is the house of Israel, and the men of Judah his pleasant plant: and he looked for judgment, but behold oppression; for righteousness, but behold a cry”, Isaiah 5:1-7.
+For the vineyard of the Lord of hosts is the house of Israel, and the men of Judah his pleasant plant: and he looked for judgment, but behold oppression; for righteousness, but behold a cry.”
+Isaiah 5:1-7.
 It is interesting that these words are a song, and they are addressed to one who is Isaiah’s beloved, whom he calls his wellbeloved.
-The result of the careful tending of this vineyard should have been an abundant harvest, with a vintage causing great rejoicing.
-Alas it was not so, and the prophet has to describe the way that the hedge of the vineyard was broken down, and the vineyard was destroyed by outsiders, meaning that the Gentiles would overrun the nation, and take it captive.
+The result of the careful tending of this vineyard should have been an abundant harvest, with a vintage causing great songs of rejoicing.
+Sadly, it was not so, and the prophet has to describe the way that the hedge of the vineyard was broken down, and the vineyard was destroyed by outsiders, meaning that the Gentiles would overrun the nation, and take it captive.

-It was not that the vine had no potential to produce fruit, for Jeremiah records God’s words, “Yet I had planted thee a noble vine, wholly a right seed: how then are ye turned into the degenerate plant of strange vine unto me?
+It was not that the vine had no potential to produce fruit, for Jeremiah records God’s words, “Yet I had planted thee a noble vine, wholly a right seed: how then are ye turned into the degenerate plant of a strange vine unto me?
 Jeremiah 2:21,.
 A noble vine was one of a stock which would yield purple grapes, the richest variety.

 There are two main words translated “true” in the New Testament.
 One means to be true to fact, actual.
 The other one, which is used in the expression “I am the true vine” means real and ideal.
 So it is undeniable that Israel was suitably depicted under the figure of a vine, and certain features of a vine and a vineyard were seen in the nation.
-The nation failed, however, and will be brought back by their Messiah.
+The nation failed, however, and will need to be brought back by their Messiah.
 But He is the vine in another sense, for in this present age God is uniting believers to Him as branches are united to a vine, and since He is the “Ideal Vine”, He will never degenerate or be trodden underfoot.

 And my Father is the husbandman- so His position as true vine does not mean He is independent of His Father.
 He had grown up before God as a tender plant, and was a root out of a dry ground, Isaiah 53:2.
 There was nothing in Israel that could cause Him to flourish.
 But flourish He did, by living by His Father, John 6:57, and His Father supporting Him.
 He had the promise “I will be to him a Father, and he shall be to me a Son”, Hebrews 1:5, and so it came to pass.
 He lived a life of complete dependence on His Father, and His Father responded by giving Him every support.
 In this He is the supreme example to His people, the branches in the vine.
 They too must depend wholly on the Father.